MP Estate Planning UK

 The Importance of Your Nil Rate Band

-• The nil-rate band applies to the total value of your estate, including your ISA investments.
+• The NRB applies to the total value of your estate, including all ISA savings, property, pensions (from April 2027), and other assets.

-• Any unused portion of the nil-rate band can be transferred to your spouse or civil partner, potentially doubling the allowance.
+• Any unused portion of the NRB can be transferred to a surviving spouse or civil partner — potentially giving a couple a combined NRB of up to £650,000.

 Transfer of Allowance Between Spouses

-To maximize the benefits of the transferable nil-rate band:
+To maximise the benefits of the transferable nil rate band:

-As noted by a financial expert, “Maximizing the use of the nil-rate band and its transfer between spouses is a critical strategy in ISA legacy planning.
-It’s a simple yet effective way to ensure more of your estate goes to your loved ones rather than to inheritance tax.”
+Maximising the use of the nil rate band and its transfer between spouses is a critical strategy in ISA legacy planning.
+It’s one of the simplest yet most effective ways to ensure more of your estate goes to your loved ones rather than to HMRC.

 A detailed illustration of a comprehensive ISA legacy planning strategy.
 In the foreground, a financial advisor reviews documents with a client, their expressions conveying the importance of the discussion.
 In the middle ground, a visual representation of investment growth and wealth transfer unfolds, with subtleties like compound interest and inheritance tax implications.
 The background features a muted cityscape, suggesting the wider financial landscape and the need for prudent long-term planning.
 The lighting is warm and inviting, creating a sense of professionalism and trust.
 The composition emphasizes the collaborative nature of the advisory process and the client's financial security.